 They are wonderful cookies to make any time of year, but tend to be thought of most as Christmas cookies because they are perfect cookies for decorating.

-See all of the variations below too.
+See all of the variations and tips below too.

 Stir together flour and salt.
 Cream butter, then beat in sugar and vanilla.
 Add the dry ingredients to the creamed mixture, about 1/4 at a time.